Blame my Brother! Or my Sister! Or Both!

 Brothers with older athletic sisters prefer not to take on the same sport, preferring to look in another direction.
 Second child boys with older brothers however are not concerned as much with the comparison and prefer instead to compete with their older siblings.

-More and more we are looking at developing a greater understanding of how to teach young players, and understanding the influence of the family is just one part.
+Of course there are a myriad of family dynamics but more and more we are looking at developing a greater understanding of how to teach young players, and understanding the influence of the family is just one part.
 It may not be in most of the text books but understanding who a child is and how their environment has shaped them on and off the court is one of the real keys to be getting kids really motivated to play our great game.